-Large trees have the potential of getting struck by lightning or being damaged by strong winds during a tropical storm or hurricae.
+Large trees have the potential of getting struck by lightning or damaged by strong winds during a tropical storm or hurricane.
 Therefore, if you have a tree in front of your house, it is wise to have it chopped down to prevent unnecessary accidents.
 If you don’t want to chop down the tree, you should at least trim the branches to ensure it does not reach your home.

 2. Clear the Gutter

-The gutter should be cleared from leaves and debris every now and then.
+The gutter should be cleared of leaves and debris every now and then.
 If the gutter is filled with debris, the water will not be able to flow down smoothly.
-As a result, the water will overflow onto the exterior wall and enter into the interior wall.
+As a result, the water will overflow onto the exterior wall and enter the interior wall.
 You can install a gutter guard to prevent the debris from going down the drain.
 Climbing the roof to clean the gutter can be dangerous and you may want to get a licensed professional to help you.

 3. Clear the Drain

 The drain in front of your house needs to be cleared to allow excess water to flow away efficiently.
 The drain is smelly with all types of rubbish washed down from the drain of your house.
 If you are reluctant to clear the drain, you can get a professional plumber to help you.